Goods & Services

 Potion Belt, Masterwork: This extremely well-made potion belt holds ten potions.
 Retrieving a potion from a potion belt is a free action once per round.

 Piton: When a wall doesn't offer you handholds and footholds, you can make your own.
-A pison is a steel spike with an eye through which you can loop a rope.
+A piton is a steel spike with an eye through which you can loop a rope.
 (See the Climb skill).

 Pole, 10-foot: When you suspect a trap, you'd rather put the end of your 10-foot pole through a hole in a wall than your hand.